carltonkess/AlienInvasion/README.md

   - Rapid Fire from ship

 #### Building
- - The text from the book had a couple of typos which caused me to quit, but i couldn't go out like that.
+ - The text from the book had a couple of typos which caused me to quit, but i couldn't go out like that, so..
- - Import pygame along with the assets and this code should run.
+ - Import pygame along with the assets and this code will run.
- - Made in Sublime, haven't tried in Visual Studio Code.
+ - May have to change interpreter path from current Python 3.8.2 64-bit to Python 3.7.4 64-bit!
+ - If [zsh: no matches found] when attempting to run, wrap file path in single quotes ''